MaxwellMendenhall/Logistic_Regression_Demo/README.md

 ### Regularization
 To prevent overfitting or underfitting, regularization is applied.
 It involves reducing feature sizes.
-#### Regularization Cost Function: This is just the cost function with one additional element
+#### Regularization Cost Function:
+This is just the cost function with one additional element.

 $$
 J_{reg}(\vec{w},b) = J(\vec{w},b) + \frac{\lambda}{2m}\sum_{i=1}^{m}w_j^2 =